sirhanzz/CTF-Writeups/2026/OPUCC/reverseengineering/clockwork.md

 </pre>

 <p>
-Among these functions, <b>checkFlag()</b> stood out because its name clearly suggested that it was responsible for verifying the user's input.
-I focused my analysis on this function.
+The <b>checkFlag()</b> function is responsible for verifying the user's input, so I focused on analyzing it.
 </p>

-<h3>Step 2: Understanding the Verification Process</h3>
+<h3>Step 2: Understand the Verification</h3>

 <p>
-Inside <b>checkFlag()</b>, I found that the program does not compare the input directly with the flag.
-Instead, it transforms every character before comparing the result with an encrypted array stored in the binary.
+Instead of comparing the input directly with the flag, the program transforms each character before checking it against an encrypted array stored in
+<b>gears[]</b>.
 </p>

 <p>
-The verification relies on three important components:
+The verification uses three main functions:
 </p>

 <ul>
     <li><b>gear()</b> generates a pseudo-random byte.</li>
-    <li><b>rotl8()</b> performs an 8-bit left rotation.</li>
+    <li><b>rotl8()</b> rotates a byte to the left.</li>
-    <li><b>gears[]</b> stores the encrypted values used for comparison.</li>
+    <li><b>gears[]</b> stores the encrypted values.</li>
 </ul>

 <p>
-Before processing the input, the program also initializes an internal state using the length of the entered string.
-Since the correct flag length is fixed, this produces the same sequence of pseudo-random bytes every time the program runs with an input of the correct length.
+The program also creates an internal state using the input length so that the same sequence of pseudo-random bytes is generated each time.
 </p>

-<h3>Step 3: How Each Character Is Checked</h3>
+<h3>Step 3: How the Flag Is Checked</h3>

 <p>
-Each character of the input goes through a few transformations before it is compared with the corresponding value in <b>gears[]</b>.
+Each character goes through the following steps:
 </p>

 <pre>